Christians can be heard talking about God all the time. ‘Blah, blah, god this. Blah, blah, god that.’ Especially preachers.

 In other words, to get to the heart of who God is and to bow before him in some small measure of genuine understanding, it’s important to think through what the Bible says again and again and integrate the whole with the same balance and proportion that Scripture itself gives.
 That calls us to worship.
 And if we put anything else in the place of God, that is the very definition of idolatry.

 That’s ultimately why Christians claim to know God, the Creator of the universe.
-Because Jesus made him known.
-And to know Jesus is to know the God of the universe.
+Because God has made himself known through the Bible, across the whole storyline revealing his character.

-And we, humanity, have access to Jesus in the pages of the Bible.
 If you’re wondering who God is, the best place to start is with Jesus in the Bible.
+God has disclosed himself to us.

 Related